Reviews You Can Rely On

 Credit: Natalie Kafader

-To verify our impressions, we turn to our world-class testing lab, built to professional-grade audio standards and supported by the expert staff at Listen Inc., whose work reflects the high standards set by founder Steve Temme.
+To verify our impressions, we turn to our testing lab, built to professional-grade audio standards and supported by the expert staff at Listen Inc., whose work reflects the high standards set by founder Steve Temme.
 Using a Brüel & Kjaer Type 5128 head simulator (nicknamed Darwin) and Listen Inc.'s SoundCheck, we measure and compare the earbuds' frequency response, voice isolation, and noise cancellation.
-The result combines data-driven evaluations and real-world observations to gain the most accurate insight into how each earbud performs.
+Our goal is to combine data-driven evaluations and real-world observations to gain the most accurate insight into how each earbud performs.

 Our hands-on testing includes long listening sessions while running, working, and commuting to evaluate comfort, stability, and ease of use.
 For more information, see our companion article on How We Tested Earbuds.